Home Help for families Information & advice Benefits & tax credits Welfare benefits in Scotland Adult Disability Payment & disability benefits at 16

 A young person in Scotland can still opt to move onto PIP before age 18 if they want.
 To do this, they will have to make an application for PIP.
 Any 16-year-old on DLA/child disability payment who considering this should first seek detailed advice from a benefits adviser as many disabled people are worse off under PIP.
 Claiming PIP will end the DLA/child disability payment award – even if you later try and withdraw the PIP claim.

-Anyone aged 16 or above who does not already get DLA or Child Disability Payment can claim PIP.
+Anyone aged 16 or above who does not already get DLA or Child Disability Payment can’t make a new claim for one of these benefits and needs to claim PIP instead.

 The rules extending DLA to the age of 18 in Scotland only apply to young people who were getting DLA immediately before their 16th birthday.
 If someone isn’t already getting DLA by their 16th birthday, they can’t make a new claim after that date and will need to claim PIP.